Thai56/remind-me/README.md

 - [ ] Handle Errors

 ### Controlling the App
-  - [ ] `make sms_server` - runs our sms application, if this fails we need to check the configs.
+  - [ ] `make run` - runs our sms application, if this fails we need to check the configs.
   - [ ] `make serve_static` - Spins up Web Server.
 Will find out what port is occupying `:80` and kill it if true before allocating it.